 He wanted to interview me as a Buddhist teacher anyway and he sent me some questions.
 Rather than getting me thinking about cigarette smoking, though, two of his questions got me thinking a lot about the concept of mindfulness.

 “Can mindfulness help people quit smoking?”

-The Japanese word that’s usually translated as “mindfulness” is å¿µ (nen).
+The Japanese word that’s usually translated as “mindfulness” is up there in the graphic I posted.
+It’s pronounced nen.
 The character consists of two parts.
-The top part is ä»Š, which is pronounced “ima” and means “now.”
-The bottom is å¿ƒ, which is pronounced “kokoro” or “shin” and can be translated as both “mind” and “heart” depending on the context.
+The top part can be its own separate character, which is pronounced ima and means “now.”
+The bottom part can also be its own separate character and is pronounced kokoro or shin when it is.
+This can be translated as both “mind” and “heart” depending on the context.
 The concepts of “mind” and “heart” (not as in the organ in the chest but the more conceptual meaning) are usually considered to be the same thing in Japanese.

 This idea of “nen” (or “smirti” in Sanskrit) is an important concept that has been used by all forms of Buddhism since the very early days of the movement.
 But the word “mindfulness” as it’s used these days seems to be something very different.

 It appears to me that when people I encounter use the word “mindfulness” or its variants like “mindful,” “mindfully,” and so on, they mean one of three things.
 These are:

 1) The commercial meditation products created and endorsed by Jon Kabat Zinn and marketed under the names Mindfulness Based Stress Reduction and Mindful Living Programs which are taught through an organization called the Center for Mindfulness based in Massachusetts.

 2) Sort of, like, y’know, being, like, kinda, present and in the moment and stuff and, y’know, like, kinda thinking about what you do and whatever…

 3) Some Buddhist thing that’s good for you but I don’t know anything else about it.